kazekyo/nau/packages/graphql-codegen-preset/README.md

 > A GraphQL Code Generator preset for [Nau](https://github.com/kazekyo/nau)

-See documents for more information.
+See the [documentation](https://www.naugraphql.com/docs/introduction) for more information.

 ## Installation